 Interest in new power generation sources, energy efficiency, distributed energy resources and a constant stream of new technologies that make life easier continue to reshape the electric utility industry.
 As costs for residential and utility-scale solar energy, wind energy, energy storage, LED lights and other technologies steadily decrease, the industry continues to move from the centralized power system of yesterday to a system where energy resources are more distributed and intermittent.
 Consumers accustomed to using smart devices to easily interact with people and service providers in every area of their lives now want options and the same ease of interaction from their electric cooperative.
 Electric cooperatives are working with stakeholders around the country to bring the electric grid to a place where it can meet members’ needs, take advantage of advanced technologies and meet public policy goals such as those related to renewable energy and energy efficiency.

-Solar pilot projects: In 2014 and 2015, Great River Energy launched a significant pilot project, installing 20-kilowatt solar installations at its headquarters and at 19 member sites to evaluate solar energy’s performance, maintenance requirements and impact on the grid.
-Several Great River Energy member cooperatives have installed community solar gardens for their members.
+Solar pilot projects: In 2014 and 2015, Great River Energy launched a significant pilot project, installing 20-kilowatt solar installations at its headquarters and at 19 member cooperative sites to evaluate solar energy’s performance, maintenance requirements and impact on the grid.
+Several Great River Energy member cooperatives have installed community solar gardens for their member-consumers.

-Electric vehicle program: Recognizing growing momentum for the electrification of Minnesota’s economy, Great River Energy and its members developed RevoltTM, a program that offers renewable energy credits for the expected life of an electric vehicle at no additional cost.
+Electric vehicle program: Recognizing growing momentum for the electrification of Minnesota’s economy, Great River Energy and its member cooperatives developed RevoltTM, a program that offers renewable energy credits for the expected life of an electric vehicle at no additional cost.
 Several of our member cooperatives offer special EV rates and rebates for the installation of special chargers.

 Community Storage Initiative: Great River Energy was a founding member of the Community Storage Initiative, a group of utility sector businesses and nonprofit organizations focused on wide-scale implementation of energy storage technologies.
 Great River Energy and its member cooperatives have long offered community storage programs, such as our electric thermal storage water heating program.